 If you have been told by NHS Test and Trace to self-isolate, either because you have tested positive for COVID-19 or you have been in contact with someone who has tested positive, you may be entitled to some financial support during your self-isolation period.
+You may also be eligible if you are the parent /guardian of a child 15 and under or 16-25 requiring additional support needs, who has been advised from the school / child care provider to isolate due to a confirmed case of COVID-19.

 Important Information – A Track and Trace notification is not the same as an NHS self-isolation note.
 A Track and Trace notification to self-isolate will have an 8 digit reference number.
 If you have a self-isolation note this will contain 16 digits.